VIPSTARCOIN-electrum/vips-hash/docs/quickstart.rst

 Choose a hashing backend
 ---------------------------

-If you're not sure, choose "pycryptodome" because it supports pypy3.
+If you're not sure, choose "pycryptodomex" because it supports pypy3.

 You can find a full list of each currently supported backend in :mod:`eth_hash.backends`.